-The Bible is full of warnings about substance abuse, from Ephesians 5:18 – “Do not get drunk on wine, which leads to debauchery.
-Instead, be filled with the Spirit” to 1 Peter 5:8 – “Be sober-minded; be watchful.
-Your adversary the devil prowls around like a roaring lion, seeking someone to devour” – making it easy to arouse feelings of guilt in those who choose to imbibe.
+The Bible is full of warnings about substance abuse.
+Ephesians 5:18 says: “Do not get drunk on wine, which leads to debauchery.
+Instead, be filled with the Spirit.”
+1 Peter 5:8 says: “Be sober-minded; be watchful.
+Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”
+These and other similar passages make it easy to arouse feelings of guilt in those who choose to imbibe.
 With this in mind, it’s understandable how conflicting use and faith can be.

 With every drink, toke, or dose, you may find yourself feeling regretful, ashamed, and embarrassed.
-You may wonder why Christ’s guidance can’t alleviate your urges, or why you can’t use your faith as motivation to quit.
-You may even find yourself wondering whether Christ loves those who turn against him.
+You may wonder why Christ’s guidance can’t alleviate your urges.
+Why can’t you use your faith as motivation to quit?
+Perhaps you even find yourself wondering whether Christ loves those who turn against him.

 These thoughts, however toxic they may be, are a common struggle in addiction.
 Many Christians fighting against substance abuse find themselves consumed with questions about the reality of Jesus’ love.
 Some even doubt whether he truly loves them.
 In this time, it is critical to accept that Christ’s love is a reality, whether you’re in a healthy mental place or not.

 Why Does Jesus Love Me?

 “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God who loved me and gave himself for me.” —Galatians 2:20